 If you’ve been charged with assault and battery under Florida law, you absolutely need experienced representation from experienced Daytona Beach criminal defense attorneys who are familiar with the judicial system.
 Do keep in mind that the penalties will also depend on whether you have a past record of similar behavior.
 The lawyers at Smith & Eulo have been working for more than 20 years handling similar cases.
 They are not only familiar with the prosecutors, but they are also conversant with the functioning of the courts.

-Trust in the defense strategies provided by competent lawyers that safeguard your rights in court and ensure you have the best chance of getting the charges dismissed entirely or have the minimum penalties awarded.
+Trust in the defense strategies provided by our competent lawyers that safeguard your rights in court and ensure you have the best chance of getting the charges dismissed entirely or have the minimum penalties awarded.
+Call us today for a free consultation or fill out the form on this page and someone will get back to you shortly.